Azure-Samples/azure-open-ai-rag-oyd-text-images/workshop/content/application_runtime/3_extend.md

 To extend and include your PDF data in this RAG-based approach, there are three very simple steps:

 1. Put your PDF document in this repositories **./sample-documents** directory.
 2. Upload the document to your Azure Blob storage that was provisioned as part of the infrastructure deployment.
-Make sure instead of **myfile.pdf** you specify your file name
+Make sure instead of **myfile.pdf** you specify your file name.

-    ```bash {class="bash-class" id="bash-codeblock" lineNos=inline tabWidth=2}
+    {{< copycode lang="bash" >}}
 file_name="myfile.pdf" bash ./helper.sh upload-pdf
-    ```
+{{< /copycode >}}

-3. Run Azure AI Search indexer to index your document
+3. Run Azure AI Search indexer to index your document.

 ## Next Steps